nanoframework/Home/README.md

 - [nf-tools](https://github.com/nanoframework/nf-tools) - this repo contains various tools that are required in **nanoFramework** development, usage or repository management.

+- [nanoframework.github.io ](https://github.com/nanoframework/nanoframework.github.io) - this repo contains the sources and configuration files to generate the **nanoFramework** documentation web site.
+Any static content, such as articles, guides, how-to's and such is to be checked-in here.

 ## How to Engage, Contribute and Provide Feedback